 - Search for films by genre, intended audience, festival, or country.
 Filter by length of film.

-First, register with your library card at Indieflix.
+First, create an account with your library card at Indieflix.

 - You will need first to validate your library card, which will begin 27191 or 21792, with a total of 14 digits.
 See back of your card.